EXECUTIVE DIRECTOR LETTER TO THE MEMBERSHIP

 Individual World Poetry Slam

-The Individual World Poetry Slam (iWPS) was held in Washington, D.C., and we expanded the field of competition to accommodate 96 poets, after receiving the largest number of registrants we have ever had for the event.
-Shelly Bell, Angelique Palmer, Lauren Bullock, and Pages Matam led an incredible host city team of organizers through a four-day poetry festival, where poets from all over the United States, Canada, and even one competitor from South Africa competed together to crown the Individual World Poetry Slam champion.
-Finals was held at the historic Sixth & I Synagogue, and our champion is Emi Mahmoud, who was competing for the first time!
+The Individual World Poetry Slam (iWPS) was held in Flagstaff, Arizona.
+John Quiñonez led an incredible host city team of organizers through a four-day poetry festival, where poets from all over the United States, Canada, Israel, and South Africa competed together to crown the Individual World Poetry Slam champion.
+Finals were held at Northern Arizona University, and our champion for the record FOURTH time is Ed Mabrey.